grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 | StorageMgmt             | 1154          | 10.255.244.0/24  | fd00:10:255:244::/64 |                 |                |
 | Management (see note)   | 1155          | 10.255.245.0/24  | fd00:10:255:245::/64 |                 |                |

-Note: Management is only included for backward compatibility -- it is not used in OSP 16 by default
+__Note:__ The Management VLAN is only included for backward compatibility -- it is not used in OSP 16 by default

 <br/>